isc-projects/kea/doc/sphinx/kea-messages.rst

     opening service sockets on port %1

 Logged at debug log level 0.
-A debug message issued during startup, this indicates that the IPv6 DHCP server is about to open sockets on the specified port.
+This debug message is issued during startup, this indicates that the IPv6 DHCP server is about to open sockets on the specified port.

 DHCP6_OPEN_SOCKETS_FAILED